Sodium hexafluoroaluminate

-Sodium aluminium hexafluoride is an inorganic compound with formula Na3AlF6.
-This white solid, discovered in 1799 by Peder Christian Abildgaard (1740–1801), occurs naturally as the mineral cryolite and is used extensively in the industrial production of aluminium metal.
+Sodium hexafluoroaluminate is an inorganic compound with formula Na3AlF6.
+This white solid, discovered in 1799 by Peder Christian Abildgaard (1740–1801), occurs naturally as the mineral cryolite and is used extensively in the industrial production of aluminium.
 The compound is the sodium (Na+) salt of the hexafluoroaluminate (AlF63−) ion.

 Production

 Most cryolite is manufactured by a variety of related pathways.
 One route entails combining sodium aluminate and hydrofluoric acid: